Haydn Sheet Music and Biography

 Bizarrely his parents were not musical, however, they could see their son’s musical potential and accepted an offer from a relative; Johann Matthias Frankh, to become his home trained apprentice.
 Frankh was a schoolmaster and choirmaster.

-He got himself caned and expelled by cutting off the pigtail of one of the other choristers!
+Known as a bit of a prankster he got himself caned and expelled by cutting off the pigtail of one of the other choristers!
 He was lucky enough to be taken in by a friend enabling him to pursue his career as a freelance musician.

 Haydn struggled as a freelance musician but studied hard and his skills soon became recognised and his career slowly took off.
-He eventually obtained aristocratic patronage, crucial for the career of a composer in his day and progressed, eventually working for Prince Nikolaus.
-Haydn travelled to London on the death of Prince Nikolaus death due to the lack of musical interest from his predecessor Prince Anton.
+He eventually obtained aristocratic patronage, crucial for the career of a composer in his day.
+His progression continued to eventually working for Prince Nikolaus.
+Haydn travelled to London on the death of Prince Nikolaus due to the lack of musical interest from his predecessor Prince Anton.

-- He taught Beethoven for a while
+- He taught Beethoven for a while.

-- Joseph Haydn was born on 31 March and shares his birthday with JS Bach
+- Joseph Haydn was born on 31 March and shares his birthday with JS Bach.

-- He became very rich for composing music unlike other composers such as Mozart
+- He became very rich for composing music unlike other composers such as Mozart.

 - He was quite ugly and could never quite understand why pretty women liked him… maybe it was because of the point above?